ngmoco/ngcache/README.markdown

 Write-Through: As objects are created, updated, and deleted, all of the caches are *automatically* kept up-to-date and coherent.

+For all those interested this GEM is a simplification of cache-money for use in Rails 3.x.
+By simplification I mean that not all the caching cases covered by cache-money are supported and will never be.
+For instance: NGCache will NOT support random indexes, that was a bad idea.
+It caused huge cache thrash.
+However, NGCache will support unique indexes, which makes sense.

+What we are aiming for is to solve the 80% problem, find by ID or find by unique index and provide class methods to cache and clear whatever instance method you want.

 ## Howto ##
 ### What kinds of queries are supported? ###